A Buyer’s Guide to AI in Health and Care

 Evidence standards for effectiveness

-During procurement, you could ask the vendor about their product’s effectiveness in other health and care organisations, and for contact details of people in those organisations involved in the product’s implementation.
+During procurement, you could ask the manufacturer about the product’s effectiveness in other health and care organisations, and for contact details of people in those organisations involved in the product’s implementation.

 Issues affecting your project’s delivery